 Some of these books have stuck with me for decades, and others are new favorites, and I’m happy to share them with you.
 We already know I can go on for thousands of words about Christian books, especially Christian fiction.
 So I’m going to try a new interactive table feature, and see what you all think of it.

-Now we’ve already covered some of the best Biblical fiction authors, so let’s just jump into more recent time periods of Christian historical fiction books-with one noteworthy exception.
+Now we’ve already covered some of the best Biblical fiction authors, so let’s just jump into more recent time periods-with one noteworthy exception.

 I recently stumbled across this post on historical fiction for kids (4th to 6th grade specifically) and thought it was pretty neat.
-It’s not specifically Christian Historical fiction, but I’m familiar with many of the books listed, and heard Christian recommendations on some of the others, so I think you’ll find something good to share with the kids here!
+It’s not specifically Christian, but I’m familiar with many of the books listed, and heard Christian recommendations on some of the others, so I think you’ll find something good to share with the kids here!

 Early Church History